 - 1 pint fresh strawberries hulled and chopped (or 16 ounces frozen, thawed and drained)

 In a medium bowl, combine flour, baking powder, baking soda, salt, and cinnamon.
 These are your dry ingredients.

-- Add eggs, one at a time, followed by Greek yogurt and vanilla.
+- Add eggs to applesauce, one at a time, followed by Greek yogurt and vanilla.
 These are now your wet ingredients.